piyushgarg/yt-x/README.md

 </a>
 </p>

-# supporting the project
+## Supporting the Project

-Give the project a star and consider directly contributing to the code.
+Give the project a star and consider contributing to the codebase.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y8ZAA7N)